rockysnow7/rockysnow7.github.io/posts/math/agi.md

 ## A General Reinforcement Learning Agent

-This is written more as code than math, as apparently GitHub doesn't support LaTeX.
+This is written more as code than math, as apparently GitHub doesn't support LaTeX (smh).

 ---